KnownSubset/CSE559-Project2/readme.markdown

   The causes for this could be that I was so sleep deprived while taking the pictures that the angles of camera were different enough by Ransac's computations that I was mirroring the image.

   Here are the interesting points that were found by the vl_sift.

   ![Red](https://github.com/KnownSubset/CSE559-Project2/raw/master/red-pts.jpg "Red")
   ![White](https://github.com/KnownSubset/CSE559-Project2/raw/master/white-pts.jpg "White")

+  I attempted to rectify some of this in the extension that I choose.
+Another possible way might be to flip the first and third column of the homography before trying to do mosaicing.

 2. Percentage of inliers

- This was unexpected to me, as the two images were vastly similar I was expecting the percentage of inliers to be much higher for the best homography.
+ This was unexpected to me, as the two images are vastly similar I was expecting the percentage of inliers to be much higher for the best homography.
 This could be an indicator that I am a homography that is sufficient instead of correctly choosing the best possible homography.
 I will have to revisit this at a later date for further investigation.
  When I was debugging my code and using the vl_ubcmatch fuction packaged with vl_feat, the percentage of inliers was much higher.
 82 points of 133.
 I don't know if I should be proud of or disheartened that my percentage of inliers lower considering the two images were greatly similiar but the homography said that they should be flipped.
  ![Inliers-2](https://github.com/KnownSubset/CSE559-Project2/raw/master/inliers2.jpg "inliers-2")

- Another point of investigation could be to reshoot the images using a tripod and view the results.
+ Another point of investigation could be to reshoot the images using a tripod and view the results to see if the percentage of inliers was affected by the angle of the camera.

 3. Observations